VIVIANA HURTADO, HOST:

 HURTADO: Tim Padgett is the Miami and Latin America bureau chief for Time magazine.
 He joined us from his home in Miami.
 Thank you, Tim.

 PADGETT: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.